7 Best Practices for Data Governance

 A core outcome of data governance is making your organization’s data easy to access, understand, and consume.
 Metadata plays a central role in this outcome by offering relevant context that makes data discoverable and understandable to its consumers.

-However, metadata cannot be housed in yet another tool that data teams must switch through to get the full context.
+However, it’s a mistake to house metadata in yet another tool that data teams must switch through to get the full context.
 Josh Wills, a software engineer at Slack, described the conundrum in his tweet — he has no desire to ever visit a third website to just “browse the metadata”.

 What is embedded collaboration?